Set 81 · Study 1 / 5

 She was unhappy to discover that she was pregnant as she felt it was not the right time.

-Synonyms: find, notice, identify
+Synonyms: find, uncover, learn

 Origin: Middle English (in the sense ‘make known’): from Old French descovrir, from late Latin discooperire, from Latin dis- (expressing reversal) + cooperire ‘cover completely’ (see cover)